A drink that stands tall and packs a wallop, the Walk Me Down might knock you down if you’re not careful.

 The Long Island Iced Tea is one of the more potent cocktails in existence.
-A hefty combination of tequila, rum, gin and vodka, the LIIT (as I’ll refer to it) is one of those elixirs that has a reputation for getting you where want to go a lot faster than other mixed drinks.
-Most beverages we share here at Twist & Toast tend to use around 2oz of any base spirit, sometimes a little more or less depending on the drink.
-The LIIT is around double that, and often more.
-Our recipe for today goes easy on the amount, so you can have more than one.
+A hefty combination of tequila, rum, gin, and vodka, the LIIT (as I’ll refer to it) is one of those elixirs that has a reputation for getting you where you want to go a lot faster than other mixed drinks.

 I’m getting off on a tangent here, so let’s get back to our home bars and take a look at how we’ll be making the Walk Me Down.
 No matter what it’s called or who came up with it, this boisterous cocktail has the potential to run you down, so remember to sip easily.
 There’s no rush.

-What is the Best Booze to Use in a Walk Me Down?
+What are the best spirits to use in a Walk Me Down?

 Ingredients